TeachinArt.com

 Contents of understanding porcelain

-This class is designed to make a transition from stoneware or earthenware clay to porcelain.
+This online porcelain class is designed to make a transition from stoneware or earthenware clay to porcelain.
 There are clear and specific differences in the approach between these clay mediums.

-• Explore the origin of clay and the history and character of porcelain clay.
+• Explore the origin of clay and discover the history and character of porcelain clay.

-• Clay comparison between stoneware, earthenware and porcelain.
+• What is the difference between stoneware, earthenware and porcelain?

-• Wedge the clay using the bull's head or ram's head wedging technique.
+• Learn how to wedge clay using the bull's head or ram's head technique.

 Learning to control porcelain starts with pinching.
-This technique is a crucial element to learn and understand the specific porcelain that is in use and to learn about the drying stages thereof.
+Pinching clay is a great starting point to understand porcelain and to learn how to control the drying stages of the clay.
 Not all porcelains are the same.
 Once potters understand the differences in porcelain, they will be able to choose a porcelain for their specific needs and be able to know and understand how to approach it.

-• Combining pinched pots and how to make a ball with captured air
+• How to combine two pinched pots to form a ball of clay with captured air.

 • Trimming pinched porcelain and trimming tools for pinching